darkquasar/book.threathunterz.com/dabook/docs/incident-response/chapter-01/ir12-decision-making-models.md

 PDCA is a four-stage iterative approach to continually improve processes.
 It became widely known due to American Professor and Engineer W. Edwards Deming who later used the concept of Plan-Do-**Study**-Act (PDSA) since he wanted to emphasize the _analysis_ aspect of it as opposed to a mere _inspection_.

 ![plan-do-check-act](https://res.cloudinary.com/dnlarfkn3/image/upload/v1587980533/quasarops/pdca-loop_sjikd2.png)

-# The Bounded Rationality Framework

-The global rationality approach operates based on the assumption that it is possible to "objectively" describe the **decision field** of an agent.
-In this objective decision field, we can only encounter *external constraints* which are potentially identifiable in their full scope.
-Such constraints are laid out in front of us, they are assumed to be self-evident given the right amount of information about the problem.
-In opposition to the global rationality approach, *bounded rationality* tries to account for the factors that explain an agent's *internal constraints*.
-The subjective environment that filters and limits the agent's cognition of the surrounding field of possibilities.
-An agent's contextual awareness and perceptual processing of its decision field adds constraints that make decisional actions more realistic.
-Agents are limited by their capacity to compute multiple different scenarios, both in quantity and quality.
-Simon states that

-> boundedly rational agents experience limits in formulating and solving complex problems and in processing (receiving, storing, retrieving, transmitting) information [^SimonBoundedRat]

-Let's explore some bounded rationality models and what are their mechanics.

 ## Military Decision Making Process (MDMP)
 (Graph TBD)